 - Freelance websites.
 One of the most popular websites is Upwork.
 It is harder to find big companies there, but it is really easy to find a small team that can develop your idea for a reasonable price.

 Once you have found and formed a list of desired companies, it is time to reach them.
-Try to outline your idea clearly, show some relevant examples.
-The more information you can provide, the better the company will understand you.
-After you have written an inquiry, check the response time, if the company is well organized and interested in new opportunities it will answer within 24 business hours.
-Later responses can be a bad indicator for you.
+Try to outline your needs clearly, and show some relevant examples.
+After you have written an inquiry, check the response time.
+If the company is well organized and interested in new opportunities it will answer within 24 business hours.

 After you get the answer, the best is to set up a live meeting with representatives and discuss your idea.
 Remember, any responsible company will propose to sign an NDA, so you can freely share any crucial information that will help to understand your idea better and deliver better communication back to you.

 Before you can move forward with a selected app development team, you need to get a formal proposal.
-It can be a small email or a long-read document, but it must exist.
-As it is an extremely bad idea to start without finalized terms.
-The proposal must explain to you every aspect of future collaboration: how much will it cost, how long will it take, which resources will be allocated, what development stages you should expect, the more the better here.
+The proposal must explain to you every aspect of future collaboration: how much will it cost, how long will it take, which resources will be allocated, what development stages you should expect, and the more the better here.

-If you like the proposal it is time to sign a legal document that will lay your partnership agreement on paper.
+Now is the time to sign a legal document that will lay your app development agreement on paper.
 It is strongly recommended to have such a document.
 Without it, you’re not protected at all and in case your contractor is not trustworthy you will have no arguments.